 Field-hunting tip

-Look in oxidized tin ore deposits country — that is the host setting where varlamoffite typically forms.
+Look in oxidized tin ore deposits country, the host setting where varlamoffite typically forms.
 If you start seeing cassiterite, stannite, goethite in float, you are in the right ground.
 Field specimens usually show a powdery, earthy masses, coatings habit, so train your eye for that shape before scanning the outcrop.